Understanding Ovarian Reserve Testing Ranges

 The complex realm of fertility encompasses various aspects, and central among these is the ovarian reserve.
 Women are born with a finite number of eggs, which continuously diminish with age, and the ovarian reserve represents the pool of remaining eggs.

 Ovarian reserve testing (ORT) is a pivotal tool that quantifies a woman’s ovarian reserve, offering insights into her reproductive potential.
 Such testing primarily employs two main approaches: the Anti-Müllerian Hormone (AMH) test and the Follicle Stimulating Hormone (FSH) test.
 This ovarian reserve testing, when interpreted prudently, can guide one’s fertility journey with precision.
+Whether seeking information about general fertility or exploring specific treatments like endometriosis treatment in Singapore, understanding ovarian reserve is crucial.
 Let’s explore the ranges and what they indicate about one’s fertility.

 Anti-Müllerian Hormone (AMH) Test